sourcegraph/lsif-dart-action/README.md

 # Sourcegraph Dart LSIF Indexer GitHub Action

 This action generate LSIF data from Dart source code.
-See the [LSIF dart indexer](https://github.com/sourcegraph/lsif-dart) for more details.
+See the [LSIF Dart indexer](https://github.com/sourcegraph/lsif-dart) for more details.

-The indexer will create a file `dump.lsif` in the given project root.

 ## Usage